mnishiguchi/cpp_notebook/_notebook/virtual.md

 - Logically, the destructor of the derived class should be executed when the derived class object goes out of scope

-- The destructor of the base class must be virtual.
+- **The destructor of the base class must be virtual.**
 - The virtual destructor of a base class automatically makes the destructor of a derived class virtual.
 - When a derived class object is passed to a formal parameter of the base class type, then when the object goes out of scope:
     1. the destructor of the derived class executes
     2. the destructor of the base class executes
         * the base class part (the members inherited from the base class) of the derived class object is also destroyed.

+### NOTE: There is no virtual constructor
+A virtual call is a mechanism to get work done given partial information.
+In particular, "virtual" allows us to call a function knowing only any interfaces and not the exact type of the object.
+To create an object you need complete information.
+In particular, you need to know the exact type of what you want to create.
+Consequently, a "call to a constructor" cannot be virtual.

 ==